The London Warner Bros. Studio at Leavesden Studios offers ‘The Making of Harry Potter’ tour, popular with both kids and adults.

 This spectacular full-day tour of the Warner Brothers Studio begins with a bus ride from just outside Victoria Station in downtown London.

-You enjoy the spellbinding settings at the studio, the most famous items used in the movies, and the outfits worn by the trio Harry, Ron, and Hermione.
+You enjoy the spellbinding settings at the studio, the most famous items used in the movies, and the outfits worn by the trio of Harry, Ron, and Hermione.

 Find out about Hogwarts’ best-kept secrets, including interesting tidbits and trivia about special effects and animatronics.